 What’s Unique about the Achilles?

 The Achilles Tendon is unique in that this tendon actually crosses two joints, most tendons in the body only cross one.
 Since the Achilles originates (Begins) above the knee and attaches to the heel, it crosses both the knee and the ankle.
+Although the largest and strongest tendon in the body, the Achilles is one of the most likely to be injured.

 Is the pain Acute or Chronic?

 The term “Tendinitis” is commonly used covering both acute and chronic tendon abnormality.
 Actually, when looking at abnormal tendon under the microscope; only acute tendon injury was found to harbor inflammatory cells.
 Inflammatory cells are only present in the short term .
 Hence; only acute (recent or short-term) tendon injury is tendinitis.
 Chronic or older tendon injury is referred to as “Tendinopathy“ or “Tendinosis”.
+Tendinopathy is understood to be the result of a degenerative process involving increased blood flow (hypervascularity), ectopic bone and cartilage (spurs) and disorganized cellular structure (disorganized extracellular matrix).
+There appears to be a link between untreated chronic tendinosis and acute Achilles tendon rupture.

 In my experience, most patients who come to the office have had some pain for a long time before they even made their appointment.